Uric Acid, Pain & Diclofenac

 I’ve found two studies that indicate that diclofenac has no effect on uric acid:

-- Jelić-Ivanović et al[2] studied the effects of 5 anti-inflammatory drugs on uric acid and 11 other blood components.
-They found that diclofenac had no effect on uric acid – it’s only effect being to raise urea, which increased significantly in the first 2 weeks of the trial, but returned to normal during the next 10 weeks.
+1. Jelić-Ivanović et al.[2] studied the effects of 5 anti-inflammatory drugs on uric acid and 11 other blood components.
+They found that diclofenac had no effect on uric acid – the only effect is to raise urea, which increased significantly in the first 2 weeks of the trial, but returned to normal during the next 10 weeks.
 The only drug in this study that affected uric acid was ibuprofen, which lowered uric acid.
 Though only 8 ibuprofen taking subjects were measured, the average uric acid level fell from 5.35 to 3.86 mg/dL.

-The conclusion from these studies is that diclofenac has little or no effect on uric acid in humans.
-However, the first of these 2 studies brings into question some tests results.
+The conclusion from these 2 studies is that diclofenac has little or no effect on uric acid in humans.
+However, the first study brings into question some tests results.

 Diclofenac & Blood Tests